Robert Stokvis

 Robert Cambrinus

-In 2002 I graduated from East 15 Acting School, Essex University, where I took the Media Course.
-My first job was an acting role in a BBC production.
-Soon afterwards I started to develop my own film projects, in which I explore aspects of subjective cinema, the destruction of illusion and the receptive process.
+I graduated from East 15 Acting School, Essex University, in Acting for the Media.
+My first job was an role in a BBC production.
+Soon afterwards I started to develop my own film projects, in which I explore aspects of subjective cinema, the destruction of illusion and the perceptive process.

 In the cinema